-- (b) A person who owns two or more substandard lots which were contiguous and under 1 2 single ownership on December 31, 1989, may use such lots, either individually or in combination, for up to two building sites, one single-family dwelling plus incidental uses 3 4 thereto per building site if the building sites meet the setbacks and lot coverage 5 requirements and the ((Snohomish Health District's)) county health department standards for the zone in which they are located.
-Additional contiguous substandard los 6 7 owned by the same person may be used for additional building sites, one dwelling for 8 building site if the additional building sites contain at least one acre (43,560 square feet) 9 or 50 percent of the lot area required for the zone in which such building sites are 10 located, whichever is less and if the building sites meet the setbacks and lot coverage requirements and the ((Snohomish Health District's)) county health department 11 standards for the zone in which they are located; and 12 - (c) Notwithstanding the provisions of SCC 30.23.240(1)(b), a person who owns two or more substandard lots which were established on or after April 15, 1957, and which were contiguous and under single ownership on December 31, 1989, may use such lots, either individually or in combination, for building sites, one single-family dwelling plus incidental uses thereto per building site if the building sites meet the setbacks and lot coverage requirements and the ((Snohomish Health District's)) county health department standards for the zone in which they are located. - 20 (2) Single-family dwellings and incidental uses established pursuant to SCC 30.23.240(1) are permitted uses and are not nonconforming uses. - 23 (3) Existing single-family dwellings on substandard lots that are nonconforming only 23 because they do not meet the criteria of SCC 30.23.240(1) may improve or add to the 24 single-family dwelling and may improve, add to or add incidental uses to the single25 family dwelling; provided, that any improvements or additions meet the setbacks and lot 26 coverage requirements and the ((Snohomish Health District's)) county health 27 department standards for the zone in which they are located.
-28 (4) Existing single-family dwellings on substandard lots that are nonconforming - (4) Existing single-family dwellings on substandard lots that are nonconforming because they do not meet the setbacks, lot coverage requirements, or ((Snohomish Health District's)) county health department standards for the zone in which they are located may improve or add to the single-family dwelling and may improve, add to or add incidental uses to the single-family dwelling provided that any improvements or additions do not increase the existing nonconformity or create a new nonconformity with setbacks, lot coverage requirements, or ((Snohomish Health District's)) county health department standards.
+- (b) A person who owns two or more substandard lots which were contiguous and under single ownership on December 31, 1989, may use such lots, either individually or in - combination, for up to two building sites, one single-family dwelling plus incidental uses - 4 thereto per building site if the building sites meet the setbacks and lot coverage - 5 requirements and the ((Snohomish Health District's)) county health department - 6 standards for the zone in which they are located.
+Additional contiguous substandard lots - 7 owned by the same person may be used for additional building sites, one dwelling per - 8 building site if the additional building sites contain at least one acre (43,560 square feet) - 9 or 50 percent of the lot area required for the zone in which such building sites are - located, whichever is less and if the building sites meet the setbacks and lot coverage - requirements and the ((Snohomish Health District's)) county health department - standards for the zone in which they are located; and - 13 (c) Notwithstanding the provisions of SCC 30.23.240(1)(b), a person who owns two or - more substandard lots which were established on or after April 15, 1957, and which - were contiguous and under single ownership on December 31, 1989, may use such - lots, either individually or in combination, for building sites, one single-family dwelling - 17 plus incidental uses thereto per building site if the building sites meet the setbacks and - lot coverage requirements and the ((Snohomish Health District's)) county health - department standards for the zone in which they are located. - 20 (2) Single-family dwellings and incidental uses established pursuant to SCC - 21 30.23.240(1) are permitted uses and are not nonconforming uses. - 22 (3) Existing single-family dwellings on substandard lots that are nonconforming only - because they do not meet the criteria of SCC 30.23.240(1) may improve or add to the - single-family dwelling and may improve, add to or add incidental uses to the single- - 25 family dwelling; provided, that any improvements or additions meet the setbacks and lot - coverage requirements and the ((Snohomish Health District's)) county health - 27 department standards for the zone in which they are located.
+28 (4) Existing single-family dwellings on substandard lots that are nonconforming - because they do not meet the setbacks, lot coverage requirements, or ((Snohomish - 30 Health District's)) county health department standards for the zone in which they are - located may improve or add to the single-family dwelling and may improve, add to or - add incidental uses to the single-family dwelling provided that any improvements or additions do not increase the existing nonconformity or create a new nonconformity v - additions do not increase the existing nonconformity or create a new nonconformity with setbacks, lot coverage requirements, or ((Snohomish Health District's)) county health